itzmeanjan/indian-railway/README.md

 # indian-railway
-A collection of utility Scripts, for manipulating Indian Railway's Running Train(s) Dataset, written with :heart:, using _JavaScript_
+A collection of utility Scripts, for manipulating Indian Railway's Running Train(s) Dataset, written with :heart:, using _JavaScript_ on _NodeJS_

 ## what does it do ?
 - Reads Indian Railway running train's _CSV_ [dataSet](/data/Train_details_22122017.csv)